 1. Find their style

 An engagement ring is entirely personal.
 After all, it’s one of the only pieces of jewelry your partner is likely to wear everyday (and forever).
 So you want to make sure that you’re choosing an engagement ring they really want, rather than just whatever is popular or “in style” at the time of your proposal.
-Tools like Shane Co.’s engagement ring quiz and Match Maker game can help you to figure out what they may want in a ring.
+Tools like Shane Co.’s engagement ring quiz can help you to figure out what they may want in a ring.
 But, the best way to discover their style is take hints from your sweetie themselves.

 - What kind of jewelry do they wear?